What are my options for connecting electricity?

 If your solar system includes a battery, then any excess electricity you generate during the day will be stored and used when the sun doesn’t shine.

 If you have a solar system installed, that’s awesome!
-You’re on your way to some great savings on your electricity bills!
-The process for connecting your electricity is similar but the pricing will differ.
+You’re on your way to some great savings on your electricity bills, and you’re reducing the strain on our electricity grid, which is great for the environment!
+The process for connecting your electricity is similar, but the pricing will differ.
 You will need to consider both the rate per kilowatt hour that the provider offers you for electricity you use from the grid as well as the feed-in tariff they offer for excess electricity your system generates back into the grid.
-Individual circumstances are important for solar customers.
-Our team members at Foxie take time to understand individual circumstances and can advise on suitable plans.
+Individual circumstances are important for solar customers, and our team members at Foxie take time to understand your specific case to advise on suitable plans.

 What do I need to do at the property am vacating?